hvasbath/beat/docs/examples/FullMT_regional.rst

 Below are the grid definitions of the GFs.
 In this example the source depth grid is limited to one depth (8 km) to reduce calculation time.
 As we have stations up to a distance of 970km distance to the event, the distance grid is accordingly extending up to 1000km.
 These grid sampling parameters as well as the sample rate are of major importance for the overall optimization.
-How to adjust these parameters according to other case studies is described `here <https://pyrocko.org/docs/current/apps/fomosto/tutorial.html#considerations-for-real-world-applications>`__.
+How to adjust these parameters according to individual case studies is described `here <https://pyrocko.org/docs/current/apps/fomosto/tutorial.html#considerations-for-real-world-applications>`__.

 The 'nworkers' variable defines the number of CPUs to use in parallel for the GF calculations.
 As these calculations may become very expensive and time-consuming it is of advantage to use as many CPUs as available.
 To be still able to navigate in your Operating System without crashing the system it is good to leave one CPU work-less.
 Please edit the 'nworkers' parameter now!